History of Nice (France): 17 Keypoints in timeline

 Nice took part in the War of the Union of Aix from 1383 to 1388 which was provoked by the death of Queen Jeanne of Naples and Countess of Provence.
 (She was a descendent of Beatrice and Charles.)

 Nice sided against the Counts of Provence.
-In an agreement, the city is given the Count of Savoy Amédée VII on 27 September 1388, and was now part of the independent House of Savoy.
+In an agreement, the city was given the Count of Savoy Amédée VII on 27 September 1388, and was now part of the independent House of Savoy.

 Coat of arms of Nice